PankajKumar1947/JS-Hitesh-Sir/11_Shreyians YouTube/AdvancedJs/notes.md

 ```

 # pure and impure functions
-- Pure function is any function which has therse 2 features:
+- Pure function is any function which has these 2 features:
  1. it should always return same ouput for same input.
  2. it will never change/update the value of a global variable.
 ```javascript